danbev/learning-assembly/README.md

 These registers might be changed when making function calls and it is the callers responsibility to save them.
 The registers are `rax`, `rcx`, `edx`.
-So when calling a function if the current function depends on these values to. rax is used for the return value of the function being called, and the function being called might use rcx as a counter.
+So when calling a function if the current function depends on these values too they need to be stored on the stack.

+`rax` is used for the return value of the function being called, and the function being called might use rcx as a counter.

 #### Callee saved
-These registers are preserved/saved accross function calls so if the called function needs to uses these registers it has to store and the restore them.
+These registers are preserved/saved accross function calls so if the called function needs to use these registers it has to store and the restore them.

 ### Calling Conventions
-The C calling conventions used on 32-bit x86 processor are the following:
+The C calling conventions used on `32-bit x86` processor are the following:
-CDECL, STDCALL, and FASTCALL.
-There is additional one named THISCALL which is used sometimes for C++.
+`CDECL`, `STDCALL`, and `FASTCALL`.
+There is additional one named `THISCALL` which is used sometimes for C++.

 #### CDECL
 By default this is the default C calling convention used (on 32-bit systems that